rdap/tofi/README.md

   window (2880px × 1800px) takes ~20ms on the first frame, whereas a dmenu-like
   ribbon (2880px × 60px) takes ~1ms.

-* `--num-results` - By default, tofi auto-detects how many results will fit in the window.
+* `--num-results` - By default, wdmenu auto-detects how many results will fit in the window.
 This is quite tricky when `--horizontal=true` is passed, and leads to a few ms slowdown (only in this case).
 Setting a fixed number of results will speed this up, but since this likely only applies to dmenu-like